 This is 9% higher than the number of arrests the FBI made for violent crimes at 495,871.
 Interestingly, 92% of marijuana-related arrests were only for simple possession of cannabis.

-16. Medical marijuana use statistics show that Americans’ stand on marijuana tends to lean towards legalization.
+16. Medical marijuana use statistics show that only 31% of Americans want marijuana to be legalized for medical purposes.

 As the Democrats consider the legalization of marijuana use on a national level, Americans are presenting a united front.
 The latest survey among US adults shows that 91% believe the substance should be legal for recreational and medical use.

-A breakdown of the figure shows 60% believe in legalizing marijuana for recreational use, while 31% say for medical consumption.
-This means that only 8% of Americans oppose marijuana use entirely for whatever reason.
+However, a breakdown of the figure shows that 60% believe in legalizing marijuana for recreational use, while only 31% say for medical consumption.

 (Marijuana Policy Project)